18 Sales KPIs All Successful Sales Teams Should Be Tracking

 New and expansion MRR rate measures how much MRR comes from new customers or existing customers that have increased their contract value.

-Tip: Grab more data-backed sales trends and strategies below.Sales Engagement Data Trends for Sales Managers to Know Going Into 2022Looking at hundreds of millions of tracked email activity over the past year, this ebook is filled with our top studies & findings to help your sales team accelerate results in 2022.
+Tip: Grab more data-backed sales trends and strategies below.Sales Engagement Data Trends from 3+ Million Sales ActivitiesLooking at millions of tracked email activity over the past few years, this ebook is filled with our top studies and findings to help sales teams accelerate results.

 9. Average Response Time